 Please refer to our Resources for Mountaineering Fitness and Training for detailed fitness and training information.

 No acclimatization is necessary for this program.

 RMI has partnered with Erin Rountree to provide our clients with comprehensive travel support.
 As an independent agent of the Travel Society, she has booked countless miles for adventure traveler's across the globe.
-We have been working with Erin for the last 8 years, and she is very knowledgeable about the travel needs of our programs.
+We have been working with Erin for many years and she is very knowledgeable about the travel needs of our programs.
 Please call (208) 788-2870 or email at email@example.com.

-RMI guides arrive in Anchorage in the afternoon of Day 1.
-The guides and climbers form up at 4:00 p.m., Alaska Airlines domestic baggage claim, carousel #1.
-When arranging transportation, if your flight cannot arrive in Alaska before 3:30 p.m. it will be necessary to arrive a day earlier, and go to the airport to meet the team.
+If your flight cannot arrive in Anchorage before 3:30 p.m. it will be necessary to arrive a day earlier and go to the airport to meet the team.

 For more information please visit one of the websites below, or contact your local travel agent.

 |AIG Travel Guard||Erin Rountree|

 Getting to Talkeetna

 We will arrange a transfer from Anchorage to Talkeetna at 4:30 p.m. the day your program begins.
 Please arrive in Anchorage no later than 3:30 p.m.
 Talkeetna is a three-hour drive from Anchorage.
 If you are traveling to Talkeetna on your own, please let RMI know in advance that you will not require transportation.

 Mt.
 McKinley's weather forecast is updated through the National Weather Service